AdamJeddy/Grad-Project-Code/README.md

 - [Week 3](#week-3)
 - [Week 2](#week-2)

+## Week 9

+Mar 6:

+- Dataset changes
+  - Combined 2 datasets (Dataset 1 and Dataset 2) into one dataset - `Dataset_1780_rows.csv`
+  - Created a double version of the dataset
+  - Fixed finger spelling placeholders
+  - Added new sentences
+- Updated NLP Script
+  - Handles finger spelling now
+  - Adds '?' after 6 W's and How
+  - Fixed hardcoded values when initialing model
+- Updated weights and `myVars.txt` for the NLP model

 ## Week 8

+Mar 5:

+- Updated NLP Script
+  - Added function `preprocess_sentence` that will handle all preprocessing
+  - Added code to handle finger spelling
+  - Handling '?'
+(QM-wig) and manually adding ? to decoded sentence

 Mar 3:

 - Computer Vision Data Collection script updated
   - Added code to prompt action on screen while collecting data
 - Uploaded the Updated version of `Main Notebook - Updated.ipynb`